qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - so easy to use love the set up
 - easy love it
 - good and easy
-- love this app its easy to use thanks
+- love this app its easy to use
 - very fast and easy to use it
 - easy to use
 - so good a very easy to use